Conservation of asymptotic charges from past to future null infinity: Lorentz charges in general relativity: Relating past and future null infinity: the construction

 Finally, the News tensor is defined by \be N_{ab} \defn 2 (\Lie_n - \Phi ) \sigma_{ab}\,, \ee which satisfies \(N_{ab}n^b \hateq 0\), \(N_{ab}q^{ab} \hateq 0\) and is conformally-invariant on \(\scri\).
 The News tensor is related to \(S_{ab}\) (\cref{eq:S-defn}) by \be N_{ab} \hateq \STF \lb[ S_{ab} - 2\Phi \sigma_{ab} + 2 (\ms D_a \tau_b + \tau_a \tau_b) \rb] \,, \ee and to the Weyl tensor on \(\scri\) by (from \cref{eq:Weyl-S})

 \paragraph*{The space $\ms{C}$ of null and spatial directions at $i^{0}$:} As detailed in \cite{KP-GR-match}, to study limits of quantities defined at null infinity to spatial infinity, one needs to rescale $n^{a}$ to obtain a set of ``good'' (non-vanishing) null directions at $i^{0}$ and, in addition, conformally complete $\hyp$ into a cylinder, denoted by $\mathscr{C}$.
-The boundaries of $\ms{C}$, denoted by $\nulls^{\pm}$, correspond to the space of (rescaled) null directions at $i^{0}$ (see Fig.~2 of \cite{KP-GR-match} for an illustration) that are antipodally mapped onto each other by the reflection map (\cref{eq:reflection-hyp}).
-To carry out this rescaling of directions, in a neighborhood of $i^{0}$ in $M$ (from hereon in, we use $M$ to denote such a neighborhood unless otherwise specified), one defines
+The boundaries of $\ms{C}$, denoted by $\nulls^{\pm}$, correspond to the space of (rescaled) null directions at $i^{0}$ (see \cref{fig:cylinder} for an illustration) that are antipodally mapped onto each other by the reflection map (\cref{eq:reflection-hyp}).
+To carry out this rescaling of directions, in a neighborhood of $i^{0}$ in $M$ (from hereon in, we use $M$ to denote such a neighborhood unless otherwise specified), one defines \be N^{a}:= \frac{1}{2} \Sigma n^{a} = \frac{1}{2} \Sigma \nabla^{a} \Omega \,, \ee where $\Sigma$, called the rescaling function, satisfies the properties listed below.